awslabs/graphstorm/training_scripts/gsgnn_dt/README.md

 # Tutorial: Use GraphStorm for GNN Distillation

 ## 0. Pipeline Overview
-GraphStorm supports to distill well-trained GNN models to user specified Transformer-based student model that can inference on any textual data, thus to 1) resolve the unseen node inference issue, and 2) remove the graph dependency for easy deployment .
-The distillation is conducted to minimize the embeddings between GNN checkpoint and student model.
-MSE is used to supervise the training.
+GraphStorm supports to distill well-trained GNN models to a user specified Transformer-based student model that can inference on any textual data, thus to 1) resolve the unseen node inference issue, and 2) remove the graph dependency for easy deployment .
+The distillation is conducted to minimize the distance between the embeddings from a GNN checkpoint and the embeddings conducted by a student lm model.
+MSE loss is used to supervise the training.

 To utilize the pipeline, user will need to input a textual dataset, where each sample corresponds to a GNN embeddings from teacher GNN model.
 The output of the pipeline will be the distilled Transformer-based student model that were trained to learn relational knowledge from GNN teacher model.